NASA-PDS/registry/docs/source/user/update_status.rst

  * restricted
  * staged

+Status *"archived"* and *"certified"* make the products visible to the public, currently through the PDS Web API.

 You can use either Registry Manager or Harvest Client (Scalable Harvest deployments only) for this task.

 Registry Manager